50 SQL IDEs and Editors

 Connecting to a database was easy.
 I specified my username and password and selected XE from the dropdown menu.
 I could have also typed in the connection manually.
 It seems the drop-down of connection hosts was populated from my TNSNAMES.ORA file but I wasn’t sure.

 The SQL editor or window is good and easy to use.
-Code is colour coded and can be indented as you’d expect from an editor.
+The code is colour-coded and can be indented as you’d expect from an editor.
 There’s a handy ruler at the top of the window to indicate character count, which is helpful if your team coding standards indicate you should have a maximum line width.

 KeepTool includes a visual query editor, which looks and works similar to the Microsoft Access query editor.
 You can drag tables onto the query area, select columns, apply joins and filters.
 It’s not something I use in any IDE, as I prefer writing my queries in text, but it’s good to know it’s there.